tcfev/task-force-nika/README.md

 This space is run collectively by
 - [Transnational Community Federation e.
 V.](https://transcf.org)'s members
 - members of the Iranian Digital Rights Guild (upcoming)
-- Digital Freedoms Act for Iran
+- Digital Freedoms Act for Iran (upcoming)

 And it is open to all other forces fighting agaisnt digital rights violations.